sky-uk/kfp-operator/docs-gen/content/docs/reference/providers/overview.md

 A provider service bridges the KFP Operator and the pipeline orchestration provider.
 It performs key tasks such as:

-- **State Reporting**: Reports the state of resources on the provider to the KFP Operator.
+- **Eventing**: Reports the state of resources on the provider to the KFP Operator.
-- **Resource Creation**: Creates provider-specific resources, such as runs in Vertex AI.
+- **Resource Management**: Manages provider-specific resources, such as runs in Vertex AI.

 The KFP Operator will deploy the Provider service as Kubernetes deployment with an accompanying Kubernetes Service based off the [configuration provided.](#configuration)

 ![provider-controller]({{< param "subpath" >}}/master/images/provider-controller.svg)

+Interaction with this service is via argo-workflows, whereby http requests are sent to the service to perform actions on the provider.

 ### Eventing